can-lehmann/exprgrad_fpga/README.md

 # Exprgrad FPGA Prototype

-A prototype for an FPGA backend for [exprgrad](https://github.com/can-lehmann/exprgrad).
+A prototype of an FPGA backend for [exprgrad](https://github.com/can-lehmann/exprgrad).
+It was written in about two weeks in order to assess the feasability of an efficient FPGA backend for exprgrad and explore architectures for its implementation.

 ## How does it work?